eclypse-tms/CountryKit/README.md

 /// controls whether country selection interface allows user to select multiple countries public var canMultiSelect: Bool = true

-/// controls whether country selection interface allows user to highlight the row without actually making a selection
-/// this option is only considered if allowsSelection is false. public var canHighlightWithoutSelecting: Bool = false

 ///restrict the countries to the ones in this list. leave empty to show all the countries public var countryRoster: Set<Country> = Set()